 The group is committed to ongoing and transparent communication with its shareholders.
 In all communication with shareholders, the board aims to present a balanced and understandable assessment of the group's position.
 This is done through adhering to principles of openness, substance-over-form reporting, and striving to address matters of material significance to shareholders.

 This integrated annual report is our primary form of comprehensive communication with shareholders, in accordance with King IV and the JSE Listings Requirements.
-We also engage with our shareholders during interim and final results presentations, and investor roadshows periodically.
+We also engage with our shareholders during interim and final results presentations, and on a periodic basis through investor roadshows and conferences.
 Further, the board encourages shareholders' attendance at AGMs and, where appropriate, will provide full and understandable explanations of the effects of resolutions to be proposed.

 The board, through the audit committee, oversees the group's assurance services and ensures these functions enable effective control and support the integrity of the group's information.
 The group follows a combined assurance model, which covers key risks through an appropriate combination of assurance service providers and functions.
 The assurance model includes line functions that own and manage risks, specialist internal audit, risk management support and compliance functions (for the group and significant subsidiaries), as well as external auditors and other relevant parties, such as regulatory inspectors and insurance risk assessors.
 This model is linked to key risks.
 An assessment of the effectiveness of our combined assurance model is reported on to the audit and risk committees.
 Internal audit reports on the internal control environment are submitted to the audit committee.
 The company secretary, group general counsel and external counsel guide the board on legal requirements.
 The audit committee appoints the head of internal audit, who has unrestricted access to and meets periodically with the committee chair.